annotation/text-fabric/tf/docs/about/manual.md

     But they can be way more sophisticated than that.
     See **Search patterns** below for a crash course.

+    See **Meaning** below for what the meaning is of multiple patterns working together.

 <mark>2. show text of a layer</mark>
 :   You can click on the name of each layer to show and hide the
     full text of that layer.